IndieOutreach/scrape-twitch-v2.0/README.md

 ## Development Notes

 #### What is new in this commit?
- - scraper_controller.py now records TimeLogs for Twitch API requests
+ - scraper_controller.py now logs streamer_insights every time the 'scrape livestreams' threads executes

 #### What is still in development?
 Known Issues?
-Still in development
- - FilterLogs are not implemented in scraper_controller.py

 #### What's next?